What is a VDRL test?

 The VDRL test doesn’t look for the bacteria that cause syphilis.
 Instead, it checks for the antibodies your body makes in response to antigens produced by cells damaged by the bacteria.
 Antibodies are a type of protein produced by your immune system to fight off invaders like bacteria or toxins.
 Testing for these antibodies can let your doctors know whether you have syphilis.

-You do not need to have signs or symptoms of syphilis for this test to be accurate.
-Because it checks for syphilis antibodies, it can be used regardless of whether you currently have any symptoms.
+You don’t need to have the symptoms of syphilis for this test to be accurate.
+Because it checks for antibodies produced as a result of a syphilis infection, the VDRL test can be used regardless of whether you currently have any symptoms.